 After about two weeks, I snapped out of my haze and suddenly felt more focused with more mental clarity than I had in a long time, which makes me think I went through a bit of a sugar detox.

 3. More energy and no energy slumps

-Since quitting sugar, my energy levels have gone up and I’m no longer looking for a sugary treat to give me a boost.
+Since quitting sugar, my energy levels have gone up, and I’m no longer looking for a sugary treat to give me a boost.
 I wake up feeling more refreshed and have higher levels of energy.
-That’s all-day energy too; that 3pm afternoon slump is gone and I’m no longer looking for a sugary fix to remedy it.
+The afternoon slump is gone, and I’m no longer looking for a sugary fix to remedy it.

 4. Improved skin

-Since quitting sugar, I’ve noticed I have a less oily T-Zone (the forehead and nose).
-Excess sugar intake can cause oily skin, so instead of applying products to the outside, maybe looking at what’s going on in the inside is the answer to skin problems (sugar can also cause spots and even wrinkles!).
+Another benefit of the no-sugar challenge I noticed is that I have a less oily T-Zone (the forehead and nose).
+Excess sugar intake can cause oily skin, spots, and even wrinkles.
+So instead of focusing on treating your skin by applying products, look at what’s going on inside your body to find the answer to skin problems.

-Since most sauces were out the question and a whole range of products no longer allowed on my plate, I needed to cook pretty much everything from scratch.
-This got me making old recipes I’ve not made in a while, as well as researching and cooking new meals.
-You know exactly what’s in your meal if you make it yourself!
-I really feel that this is the key on how to detox from sugar.
+Since most sauces were out of the question and a whole range of products were no longer allowed on my plate, I needed to cook almost everything from scratch.
+This got me making old recipes I had not made in a while, as well as researching and cooking new meals.

 About Jonathan Meadows:

 Jonathan is a keen marathon runner with a personal record of 2:54.
 He likes to read about new fitness trends and ways to constantly improve himself and is always up for a challenge.